mtsl8/wide-current/doc/drives.md

 #### boot

 Using a small EFI __boot__ partition is possible as long as you store your kernels on the __root__ partition, which is wide-default.
 Some older UEFI implementations have issues if you make it too small - see [here](https://www.rodsbooks.com/efi-bootloaders/principles.html) - so 550M is a good safe number.
-If you are using BIOS/MBR you don't need a seperate __boot__ partition, but it can make things easier for encryption or for multi-booting different operating systems<br>
+If you are using BIOS/MBR you don't need a seperate __boot__ partition, but it can make things easier for encryption or for multi-booting different operating systems.
+In those cases, it will need to be big enough to store the bootloader & config, and any kernels to be booted. for reference, on a default efi/zen install the bootlaoder is 152K and the /boot folder is 161M.

 #### swap